markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 # Lesson 4 - Drag and Drop
 ## Introduction
-Currently the Taskinator's MVP looks to be done.
+Currently the Taskinator's MVP looks done.
 We have a functioning application that adds our tasks and provides editable features.
 In this lesson we will be working on a feature that will give our app an improved user experience by adding the ability to drag and drop task items onto other task lists to change the task's status.

-This feature is very common to see on every computer's operating system and has been around since the first Macintosh.
+This feature has been popular on computer operating systems since the advent of the personal computer.
+Originally used to move files and folders to different directories on a computer, this feature is now common in many applications and games such as changing a time for a calendar event or adding an item to your shopping cart.
 Users have seen this feature so often, it seems commonplace and is often expected.
+Let's build this feature to satisfy our user's level of expectation.

 Let's start with an assessment of the current project:
 ![Current Project State](./assets/lesson-4/100-current-project.png)
-It looks great, but adding some intuitive design to enhance the user's experience.
+It looks great, but adding some intuitive design will enhance the user's experience.

-This will be good practice in understanding how the drag and drop feature works since so many apps have this type of feature for instance a calendar, a shopping cart, or our quizzes.
+This will be good practice in understanding how the drag and drop feature works due to the growing popularity especially with mobile devices which are dependent upon interfacing with the screen.

 ## Preview
 By the end of this lesson our Taskinator app should look something like this:
 <!-- ![GitHub Issue Drag and Drop](./assets/lesson-4/300-drag-drop-demo.png) -->
 > **Asset Needed:** [Gif showing drag and drop operation Jira Issue FSFO-218](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-218)

-To illustrate our pseudocode steps use this quiz to order them correctly.
+To illustrate our pseudocode steps let's take this quiz and put the steps in the correct order.
 > **Asset Needed:** [Learnosity: Order Build Steps Jira Issue FSFO-287](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-287)
 >    1. Create new `feature` branch
 >    2. Make the elements draggable using HTML